-Tips for Searching
+Tips for Searching the LTA Online Curriculum

 Frequently Asked Questions

-How can I learn more about LTA/MS?
+How can I learn more about the LTA project?

 The MFAH Learning Through Art project is an ever-changing, expanding resource bank designed to help teachers integrate the Museum’s renowned collections of world art into the classroom—regardless of age, subject, or purpose.
 Art is a valuable component of a 21-century, multidisciplinary education, and you can learn more about the LTA project here.

 The LTA Online Curriculum also works in tandem with the Museum’s LTA teacher workshops.
 Learn more about these workshops, and how to register, here.

 How can I plan a field trip for my students?

 Guided tours are offered September through May, and self-guided visits are available all year long.
 Find out more about visiting the Museum, and how to book a school tour, here.